-CSI currently has five female directors (33% of the existing total), Claire Kennedy, Laurie Schultz, Lori O'Neill, Donna Parr and Susan Gayner, on the Board and no women (0%) in executive officer (as defined in National Instrument 58-101) positions.
-CSI does not currently have any racially or ethnically diverse persons on the Board.
+CSI currently has five female directors (33% of the existing total), Claire Kennedy, Laurie Schultz, Lori O'Neill, Donna Parr and Susan Gayner, on the Board and no women, in an executive officer (as defined in National Instrument 58-101) position.
+Assuming each of the members proposed for election are elected as directors at the Meeting, subsequent to the Meeting, CSI is expected to have three female directors (33% of the post-Meeting total), Claire Kennedy, Laurie Schultz and Donna Parr.
+CSI does not currently have any racially or ethnically diverse persons on the Board, however Jamal Baksh, who is a racially diverse person, is standing for election to the Board at the Meeting.
 CSI does not have a formal written policy on the representation of women or diverse persons on the Board or in senior management and has not adopted a formal written policy or targets with respect to such representation, as the Board does not believe that quotas or strict rules result in the identification or selection of the best candidates.
 The CNHR Committee will recommend candidates for the Board of Directors, based on, among other things, their wisdom, long-term orientation, shareholder alignment, belief in the motivational power of autonomy and decentralisation, experience with successful capital allocation, diversity, age, and track record of exercising sound judgment.
-In particular, the CNHR Committee commits to recommend a racially or ethnically diverse candidate to the Board, with such approved individual to be added to the Board at or prior to the next annual meeting of shareholders in 2025.